siriscmv/invite-management-docs/terms/privacy-policy.md

 * Server configurations: prefix, join/leave message, join/leave channel, etc.
 * User data: user ID, the list of users who have been invited, the number of times the person has voted for the bot, etc.
 * Guild data: The list of active guild invites and the number of times the invite has been used.
 This data is only stored in memory and is refreshed as and when required.
+* Vanity data: The vanity URL of the guild (if any), along with the number of uses.
 * Basic information about the guild (id, owner id, name, etc.) are logged when the bot joins or leaves a guild.
 * Ratelimit data (channel/message/user id, type of ratelimit, etc) are logged when the bot hits / will hit a ratelimit from your guild.
-This is purely for debugging purposes.

 The User IDs and Guild IDs of users and guilds who break our [terms of service](TOS.md) are stored to prevent misuse of our service.